 Today, Spanish Pond's boardwalk and trail provide an opportunity for a quiet walk and connects you to more trails through pine flatwoods, oak hammock, tidal marsh in the neighboring Theodore Roosevelt Area.

-Spanish Pond is located across from the entrance to Fort Caroline National Memorial and is open 9:00 a.m. to 4:45 p.m. daily.
+Spanish Pond is located across from the entrance to Fort Caroline National Memorial and is open from sunrise to sunset daily.

 Back to Visiting Fort Caroline.